 The darkness within the building, even with the daylight pouring in through the windows, was intimidating.

 Edgar took point, carefully stepping on the layer of broken glass in an attempt to muffle as much of the crunching as he could.
 There was little to be done and he paused, frustrated.
-He finally gave up and made his way in toward the carpeted floor, wincing at the sound of glass beneath his feet.
+He finally gave up and made his way toward the carpeted floor, wincing at the sound of glass beneath his heavy feet.

 The store had the scent of mold and mildew.
 Edgar watched a light cloud of spores and dust puff into the air as he stepped onto the carpet.
 Dani and Jimmy entered and the three of them overlooked the darkened store.
 Many of the shelves were bare from a combination of looting or spillage onto the aisles.

 Jimmy grabbed one of the carts and wriggled it from the collection between the entrance and exit doors.
 The sound of clashing metal gave everyone pause.
 They all held their breath, wary of any telltale moans of the undead, but heard nothing in response.
 Jimmy shrugged and grabbed another two carts from the tangled rows.